Many visitors are curious

 president of a five-state newspaper circulation

-Muscular dystrophy crippled and at 21 killed my little
+contest.
+Muscular dystrophy crippled and at 21 killed

-brother, Jim, who remarkably loved to laugh - but wit
+remarkably, loved to laugh - but wit helped him

 Read about what almost